About

 Brandie served as a Technology and Human Rights Fellow at the Carr Center for Human Rights Policy at the Harvard Kennedy School.
 She also completed fellowships at the Schmidt Futures International Strategy ForumAspen Institute’s Tech Policy Hub, and the World Economic Forum.

 Her research has been published in Science, Wired, Telecommunications Policy, the Journal of Information Technology and Politics, among other outlets.
 Her work has been cited by the FTC, NIST, the White House Office of Science and Technology Policy, as well as in the Washington Post, BBC, NPR, among other venues.
-Brandie was named one of the 100 Brilliant Women in AI Ethics in 2021.
+Brandie received the SF Business Times INSPIRE Award for her leadership in AI in 2024 and was named one of the 100 Brilliant Women in AI Ethics in 2021.

 Brandie has expertise in information and communication technology (ICT) law, policy, and governance.
 Her current work primarily focusing on responsible AI and platform governance.
-She has published research on compelled platform data transparency for research and oversight, computational propaganda tactics targeting contentious political issues before an electionalgorithmic-based decision-making for public service provision in the urban contexthow AI can enhance and augment human labor, especially for aging populations and individuals with disabilities; and outlined recommendations for how to better ensure applications of AI support equity and fairness.
+She has published research on compelled platform data transparency for research and oversight, computational propaganda tactics targeting contentious political issues before an electionalgorithmic-based decision-making for public service provision in the urban contexthow AI can enhance and augment human labor, especially for aging populations and individuals with disabilities; and outlined recommendations for how to better ensure applications of AI benefit society.

 She also investigates how information and communication technologies (ICTs) can support civic participation, improve governance and accountability, and foster economic and social development.
 In this capacity, she designs and deploys participatory evaluation platforms that utilize statistical models and collaborative filtering to tap into collective intelligence and reveal novel insights, including the California Report Card launched in collaboration with the Office of California Lt.
 Gov. Gavin Newsom and the DevCAFE system launched in Mexico, Uganda, and the Philippines to enable participatory evaluation of the effectiveness of development interventions.
 Her research on the impacts of collaborative filtering for development evaluation received the 2015 IEEE Global Humanitarian Tech Best Paper Award and was featured in the Stanford Social Innovation Review.